 As a result, Congress created the whistleblower program.
 Whistleblowers take it upon their own shoulders to report the non-payment of taxes to the IRS.
 If the IRS conducts a successful tax investigation after receiving notice from a whistleblower, they have the power to issue substantial rewards.

 Individuals must start by submitting Form 211 to the IRS.
 This form requires specific information concerning both the whistleblower and the entity facing accusations of non-payment.
 If the IRS believes that there is good cause to begin an investigation, this form serves as notice that a party is seeking a reward through Qui Tam.
-An IRS Qui Tam attorney in Columbia could help to determine whether a situation merits a party coming forward as a whistleblower.
+A Qui Tam attorney in Columbia could help to determine whether a situation merits a party coming forward.

 An attorney could also help to protect individuals against potential retaliation.
 While the Tax Code does not specifically prohibit retaliation against parties reporting a non-payment, it may still be possible to shield whistleblowers from retaliation.
 This is because many instances alleging non-payment of taxes are also instances of fraud.
-By law, whistleblowers who report this fraud enjoy protection under the Sarbanes-Oxley Act.
-If a party fears retribution when serving as a whistleblower, an attorney could help to set their minds at ease.
+By law, individuals who report this fraud enjoy protection under the Sarbanes-Oxley Act.
+If a party fears retribution when serving as a whistleblower for the IRS, an attorney could help to set their minds at ease.

 23 United States Code § 7623 states that the successful conclusion of an IRS investigation after receiving a tip from a whistleblower may result in the issuance of a reward.
 Under the statute, this reward will be between 15 and 30 percent of the total taxes recovered in the investigation.

 Still, certain parties are per se ineligible to collect these payments.
 They include: